 Digital Nutrition - Making Athletics Safer

-IT'S TIME TO STOP THINKING WE ARE WHAT WE EAT
+STOP THINKING WE ARE WHAT WE EAT

 GENE-BASED PERSONALIZED NUTRITION MEANS

-NOW WE CAN WE EAT WHAT WE ARE
+WE CAN FINALLY EAT WHAT WE ARE

 Each year, one out of eight American youth athletes are injured severely enough to require medical attention.
 That's 3.5 million out of 30 million youth athletes.
 Injury risks for youth are much higher than for adults.
 A youth athlete is 4x more likely to get hurt than an adult athlete.
 Now, with advanced genetic science, personal injury risks can be identified, and action steps can be taken to reduce the risk.
 Each person's unique genetic inputs identify body structure differences, personalized nutritional requirements, and behavioral tendencies that can influence the risk of injury.
 Digital Nutrition is taking the lead with a holistic, science-based approach to reduce athletic injury risk.

 Anyone who is or was an athlete knows the worst thing that can happen is getting hurt.
 Winning and losing are all part of being an athlete.
 But an injury takes you out of the game, sometimes forever.
 Now just imagine that science can map your body and pinpoint the body areas that are more susceptible, or less susceptible, to injury.
 Would it help to know if you are more likely to suffer an ACL tear or elbow problem?
 Suppose that same science can provide you a nutrient map so that you come closer to optimizing your nutrient intakes to what your body uniquely needs and uses.
 Wouldn't this be helpful, especially in training and in preparing for the big competition?
 Of course it would.